Bassian thrush

-It is estimated that the rangewide population is large, though no official count has ever been established.
+It is estimated that the range-wide population is large, though no official count has ever been established.
+The population appears to be declining because of ongoing habitat destruction and degradation, but not at a rate that is concerning.

 The Bassian thrush lives in shrubland, forests, and rainforests.
 It appears to be a resident species, but there is some evidence that some individuals have nomadic tendencies, usually in the non-breeding season.
-Though affected by human destruction of its natural habitats, its range is so large that the impact is negligible.

-The thrush ranges in color from brown to an olive color, with a white ring around its eyes and black bars on its back, rear, and head.
+The thrush ranges in colour from brown to olive, with a white ring around its eyes and black bars on its back, rear, and head.
 Its underbody is paler, with dark scalloping, and its wings have a dark bar running the length of the underside.